 At the Prep School we have a modernised gymnasium, tennis courts, cricket nets, cricket pavilion and changing facilities.
 We have a modern sports centre at the Senior School containing a large multi-purpose sports hall, a gymnasium, a fitness room, two squash courts, indoor and outdoor changing facilities.

 Both the Prep and Senior Schools use our 25m swimming pool, three astroturf pitches (two full pitches and one training pitch; one match pitch is fully floodlit), extensive playing fields, six outdoor cricket nets and three hard court netball and tennis areas.

 Curriculum Sport (Games)

 Our Games programme is supported by experienced Physical Education staff, professional Games coaches and academic members of staff.
-Our Football professional is Chris Hope who played over 600 league for Scunthorpe, Gillingham and Rushden & Diamonds.
-Our Cricket professional is former England Test & ODI international Alex Tudor.
+Our Football professional is Chris Hope who played over 600 league for Scunthorpe, Gillingham, and Rushden & Diamonds.
+As a Top 100 School for Cricket, Kimbolton benefits from a team of experienced coaches led by former England Test & ODI international Alex Tudor.

 Our Outdoor Pursuits Department offers pupils from First Form upwards the opportunity to sail, canoe, climb, windsurf and powerboat either during Games lessons or after school.
 Kimbolton School is an RYA (Royal Yachting Association) Recognised Training Centre and is also affiliated to British Canoeing.
 With highly qualified, dedicated staff, we strive to uphold the highest standards, and are proud to have such an extensive programme and a wealth of equipment to cater for all interests and ability level.